 3F UL Gear Lanshan 2P (AKA Meir, AKA Flames Creed, etc)

-- The 3F UL GEAR Lanshan 2 is a popular two-person tent that is among the most cost-effective ultralight tents available on the market.
-The new 2021 version offers increased room to be more comfortable for individuals who are taller.
+- The 3F UL GEAR Lanshan 2 is a popular two-person tent that is among the most cost-effective ultralight tents available.
+The new 2021 version offers increased room to be more comfortable for taller individuals.

 - The Lanshan 2 is built to last and is suited for all conditions and activities.
-It’s especially made for UL hikers.
+It’s specially made for UL hikers.

 Solo hikers will appreciate the perfect balance between internal space for rest and pack breakdown at night and its overall lightness.